nikkilr88/egghead-asciicasts/build-redux-style-applications-with-angular-rxjs-and-ngrx-store/lessons/angular-2-render-an-observable-date-with-the-async-and-date-pipes.md

 }
 ```

 Don't forget, every time you use a method you have to import it.
-I'll go ahead and import map.
+I'll go ahead and import `map`.

 ```javascript
 import 'rxjs/add/operator/map';